About the author ...

 Linux MINT (offspring of Ubuntu) - The 'offspring' of an 'offspring' ...

-Some day in the past former Ubuntu users were pretty unhappy with Ubuntu's policy to favour it own window manager 'Unity' whilst denying to open up for other and far more powerful other desktop environments like GNOME, KDE and ...
+Some day in the past former Ubuntu users were pretty unhappy with Ubuntu's policy to favour its own window manager 'Unity' whilst denying to open up for other and far more powerful other desktop environments like GNOME, KDE, and ...
 Cinnamon ...

-At this point the MINT community was grown to provide an Ubuntu-based distribution with better integration of powerfull desktop environments.
-'Linux Mint' favours the 'Cinnemon' desktop that has a pretty fancy design.
-But MINT is also open for other desktop environments like GNOME, KDE, MATE, XFCE etc.
+At this point, the MINT community was grown to provide an Ubuntu-based distribution with better integration of powerful desktop environments.
+'Linux Mint' favours the 'Cinnemon' desktop which has a pretty fancy design.
+But MINT is also open for other desktop environments like GNOME, KDE, MATE, XFCE, etc.

-Fedora is the a community release & the development release of RedHat Enterprise Linux.
-As that -of course- it is a so-called 'rolling release' and by this nature does not provide a LTS (long-term support) for this distribuition.
+Fedora is a community release & the development release of RedHat Enterprise Linux.
+As that -of course- it is a so-called 'rolling release' and by this nature does not provide an LTS (long-term support) for this distribution.

-Warning: Fedora is not a distribution meant for 'production use' and will definately overwhelm beginners!
+Warning: Fedora is not a distribution meant for 'production use' and will definitely overwhelm beginners!

-On the other hand Fedora provides a full-fledged development area with newest tools, libraries, etc. and is years ahead, which is exactly what developers need and want, though.
+On the other hand, Fedora provides a full-fledged development area with the newest tools, libraries, etc., and is years ahead, which is exactly what developers need and want, though.

-Fedora is often badmouthed as the 'alpha-test' release of RHEL - but this is a blatant nonsense chiefly unleashed by Debian folks.
-The alpha-test of Fedora is 'Fedora-rawhide' which is of course the 'bleeding-edge' edition of the running development for exclusive use by hard-core developers & maintainers and anyone else is strongly discouraged from using it.
+Fedora is often badmouthed as the 'alpha-test' release of RHEL - but this is blatant nonsense chiefly unleashed by Debian folks.
+The alpha test of Fedora is 'Fedora-rawhide' which is of course the 'bleeding-edge' edition of the running development for exclusive use by hard-core developers & maintainers and anyone else is strongly discouraged from using it.

 As Fedora is strongly related to RedHat it shares many of the professional methods that were established by RedHat.